 - Supporting registered practitioners in providing safe and ethical front-line care, and

 - Establishing, maintaining and enforcing regulatory, competence and practice standards.

 It is the Alberta College of Paramedics’ responsibility to ensure all registered practitioners possess the necessary skills, training and ethical reasoning to safely serve the people of our communities to the highest possible standard.

-The Alberta College of Paramedics, as designated under the Alberta Health Disciplines Act, governs and regulates three levels of practice:
+The Alberta College of Paramedics, as designated under the Alberta Health Professions Act, governs and regulates three levels of practice: